uvarc/rc-learning/content/courses/cpp_introduction/loops.md

 title: "Loops"
 toc: true
 type: book
-weight: 33

-menu:
-    cpp_introduction:
-        parent: Loops
-        weight: 33
+weight: 43

 ---

-Much computing is repetetive work.
+Much computing is repetitive work.
 Evaluate an expression many times with different values.
 Read lines of a file.
 Update a large number of variables.
 To accomplish this, we use _loops_.

 Loops may invoke other loops as part of their bodies.
 These are generally called _nested_ loops.
 Nested loops can result in many millions of executions of statements, so some care may be required in their construction to avoid unnecessary repetitions.